-US Park Pass caught up with Andrea Estomo, founder of Montana’s Fort Omotse Leather, to learn more about her, and her amazing handcrafted leather products.
+US Park Pass caught up with Andrea Weigand, founder of Montana’s Fort Omotse Leather, to learn more about her, and her amazing handcrafted leather products.
 Andrea is the leather and copper craft master behind the brand’s signature bags and home accessories, which she creates from her workshop at the base of the Beartooth Mountains, just outside of Yellowstone National Park.

 USPP: What inspires you?

 I have always been a very practical person, I have also always loved fashion.
 When I make my products I want them to be stylish, but everyday practical.
 When I go to a business meeting I carry one of my backpack/shoulder bag combo.
 On the way home I can stop at my favorite trail put on that same backpack filled with water and snacks and take an afternoon bike ride.
 It looks and works great for both activities.
 I don’t want my products to ever loose that.